BIOGRAPHY

 now added Tai Chi Chaun and Chi Kung to the training regiment.
 In 1978 Master

-Pancipanci promoted Punong Guro Bolden to Full Instructor in Kenpo and Assistant
+Pancipanci promoted Tom to Full Instructor in Kenpo and Assistant Instructor in

 Center in Highland, New York.
 Under his leadership the school became widely